-- Pardon me, I will interrupt you, apologized Newton.
-You reminded me of one thing useful to us now.
+- Pardon me, I will interrupt you, - apologized Newton. - You reminded me of one thing useful to us now.
 We will quickly finish with this.
-In what state did you find the surface of the rocket, which was earlier buffed? he asked, turning to ones in overalls. - Something looked white, somehow I did not pay any attention to this, answered one of them. - It appeared dull silver and shone like snow, stated the other. - I understand, this is the influence of high temperature of shell of rocket during its flight through atmosphere, noted Ivanov. - We, said Newton, till now heated the rocket somewhat and expended in vain the reserves of energy.
+In what state did you find the surface of the rocket, which was earlier buffed? - he asked, turning to ones in overalls.

+- It appeared dull silver and shone like snow, - stated the other.

+- I understand, this is the influence of high temperature of shell of rocket during its flight through atmosphere, - noted Ivanov.

+- We, - said Newton, - till now heated the rocket somewhat and expended in vain the reserves of energy.
 We can stop this now.
 The surface of the rocket we will dress in places with a black toga.
 Thus, we will obtain the desired temperature.

-At night it is possible to throw off this togs, in the daytime if it should be hot, - part of the folds could be gathered as you made with your overalls, - he turned to the narrators. - Now the whole group of us will depart from the rocket and we will study our business not only inside, but also outside of it.
+At night it is possible to throw off this togs, in the daytime if it should be hot, part of the folds could be gathered as you made with your overalls, -- he turned to the narrators. -- Now the whole group of us will depart from the rocket and we will study our business not only inside, but also outside of it.

-- Parts of the rocket could be painted, said Laplace.
-Wouldn't this be faster?
-Only to regulate the temperature will be more difficult. - During our first take-off we will settle this and will not expend any more stored energy for the supporting of sufficient temperature, said Ivanov.
+- Parts of the rocket could be painted, - said Laplace. - Wouldn't this be faster?
+Only to regulate the temperature will be more difficult.

+- During our first take-off we will settle this and will not expend any more stored energy for the supporting of sufficient temperature, - said Ivanov.